yetanotherchris/SignalrTypescriptGenerator/README.md

 ### Usage

-    .\SignalrTypescriptGenerator.exe "c:\etc\path-to-myassembly.dll"
+    .\SignalrTypescriptGenerator.exe -a "c:\etc\path-to-myassembly.dll"

-This will print the Typescript to the console window, so you can pipe SignalrTypescriptGenerator.exe to a text file if needed:
+This will print the Typescript to the console window.
+You can write to a file, which automatically checks if the file has changed:

-    .\SignalrTypescriptGenerator.exe "c:\etc\path-to-myassembly.dll" > Hubs.ts
+    .\SignalrTypescriptGenerator.exe -a "c:\etc\path-to-myassembly.dll" -o "C:\temp\.myfile.d.ts"

+If you don't specify an output file, the typescript output is written to the console window.
 A post-build command line in Visual Studio might look like this:

-    $(SolutionDir)\packages\SignalrTypescriptGenerator.1.0.8\tools\SignalrTypescriptGenerator.exe "$(TargetPath)" > "$(SolutionDir)src\MyProject.Web\Scripts\typings\Hubs.d.ts"
+    $(SolutionDir)\packages\SignalrTypescriptGenerator.1.0.10\tools\SignalrTypescriptGenerator.exe -a "$(TargetPath)" -o "$(SolutionDir)src\MyProject.Web\Scripts\typings\Hubs.d.ts"